zachgoldstein/personal-site/content/posts/glowycrystals/glowycrystals.md

 }
 ```

-This looks a bit involved, but I’m really just building off chapter 7 of the OpenSCAD tutorial on loops here: [https://en.wikibooks.org/wiki/OpenSCAD_Tutorial/Chapter_7](https://en.wikibooks.org/wiki/OpenSCAD_Tutorial/Chapter_7).
+This looks a bit involved, but I’m really just building off [chapter 7 of the OpenSCAD tutorial on loops](https://en.wikibooks.org/wiki/OpenSCAD_Tutorial/Chapter_7).
 I add a few tweaks, specifically the randomized values for radius, height and angle.
 I highly suggest playing with the input values to this function and its call to our crystal `module.` There was a bit of trial and error, futzing with things until I could get something I liked.

 <div text-align="center" padding="2rem 2rem" margin="0">
     <img src="/posts/glowycrystals/Screen_Shot_2022-10-31_at_3.24.58_PM.png" width="45%" display="inline-block" padding="1rem 1rem"/>